weizhixie/advanced-web-advanced-application/README.md

 The following settings are required:

-- Modify MAIL_MAILER, MAIL_HOST, MAIL_USERNAME etc. in .env file
+- Configure Mail, Github, Google and font-awesome credential in .env file to make the features become available.

 - A database connection, with username and password.
   MySQL or MariaDB are fine.
 [XAMPP](https://www.apachefriends.org/index.html) recommended.

-## Initialisation
+## Initialization
 `$ php artisan key:generate`

 `$ php artisan migrate:fresh --seed`

-`$ php artisan storage:link` to create the symbolic to make stored files accessible from web
+`$ php artisan storage:link` - create a symbolic link allows the files accessible from web

 ## Startup